Azure/azure-sdk-for-python/sdk/monitor/azure-monitor-query/migration_guide_app_insights.md

 logs_query_client.query(workspace_id, query, timespan=timedelta(days=1))
 ```

-### A Note about the events API
+### A note about the Events API

-***It is important to note that the Events API is just a different "API head" on the same data.
-It allows to query some logs in App Insights without writing Kusto queries.
+The `azure-applicationinsights` package includes an Events API.
+Note that the Events API is just a different "API head" on the same logs data.
+It enables the querying of some logs in Application Insights without writing Kusto queries.
 The API translates to Kusto queries in the background.
-The same data can be accessed via regular Kusto queries as shown in the above example.***
+The same data can be accessed via regular Kusto queries, as shown in the preceding example.

 ### Query metrics from a resource

-In `azure-applicationinsights ` v0.1.0:
+In `azure-applicationinsights` v0.1.0:

 ```python
 metricId = 'availabilityResults/count'